muhammadnasr/trello-clone/PLAN.md

 - Keep existing functionality intact
 - Ensure all tests still pass after refactoring
 - Update component imports across the codebase

+### Replace Dynamic Imports with Static Imports in Tests

+**Goal**: Simplify test code by using static imports instead of dynamic `await import()` calls.

+**Current State**:
+- Test files use `await import('../../../src/lib/services/boards')` inside test functions
+- Dynamic imports are used in:
+  - `tests/components/boards/BoardsList.integration.test.tsx`
+  - `tests/components/columns/ColumnsList.integration.test.tsx`
+  - `tests/lib/db/replication.test.ts`

+**Why Dynamic Imports Were Used**:
+- Originally used to ensure mocks are set up before importing modules
+- To avoid circular dependencies in some cases

+**Proposed Solution**:
+- Replace `await import()` with static `import` statements at the top of test files
+- Vitest hoists `vi.mock()` calls, so static imports work correctly
+- Benefits:
+  - Cleaner, more readable code
+  - Standard JavaScript/TypeScript import pattern
+  - Better IDE support and autocomplete
+  - Easier to understand and maintain

+**Implementation Notes**:
+- Verify all tests still pass after conversion
+- Some dynamic imports may be necessary (e.g., Firebase mocks that need to be set up first)
+- Keep dynamic imports only where truly needed (document why)